A. MACROECONOMIC TRENDS

 Key Opportunities

-I. Growing workforce and burgeoning middle-class
+I. Growing workforce and burgeoning upper-middle income category

-India being the worlds most populous country, is also one of its youngest, with a median age of around 28 years.
-As per United Nations population projections, the working-age cohort (15-64 years) in India comprises approximately 97 crore individuals, accounting for 68% of the nations population.
+India being the worlds most populous country, is also one of its youngest, with a median age of 28 years.
+As per United Nations population projections, the eligible working-age cohort (15-64 years) in India comprises approximately ~100 crore individuals, accounting for 68% of the nations population.
 Further, approximately 25% of the incremental global workforce over the next decade will come from India.
 Consequently, India holds considerable potential to benefit from its demographic dividend.

-A favourable macroeconomic environment, rising awareness of life insurance, increasing financial savings, urbanization, and accelerating digital adoption are all expected to drive sustained demand for life insurance.
+A favourable macroeconomic environment, rising awareness of life insurance, increasing financial savings, urbanisation, and accelerating digital adoption are all expected to drive sustained demand for life insurance.
 Additionally, growing credit penetration presents an opportunity for expanding credit life insurance solutions.

 III.
-Increasing life expectancy and lack of proper retirement planning
+Increasing life expectancy and lack of proper retirement planning Indias pension market is under-penetrated at 3%1 of GDP

-2. Retirement savings gap = Desired retirement income (i.e. 70% of pre-retirement annual income) - Actual income (i.e. social security benefits + employer benefits + personal savings)
+Source: Swiss Re: A Retirement lifeline (2023), OECD (2021), Milliman Asia Retirement Report 2017, Survey by NSSO, MoSPI, United Nations World Populations Prospects Report (2022) 1.
+Comprising pension assets / funds 2.
+Retirement savings gap = Desired retirement income (i.e. 70% of pre-retirement annual income) - Actual income (i.e. social security benefits + employer benefits + personal savings)

 This presents a significant opportunity for insurers to offer long-term income and annuity products that align with customers financial goals and risk appetites.
 Additionally, the governments push for National Pension System (NPS) solutions further enhances the growth potential for annuity products.
 We remain optimistic about this segment and expect strong growth momentum in the coming years.